Three computational structure-prediction backends running in parallel: NIM, Dell, DGX Spark GB10

 | Memory ceiling | 122 GB unified | 96 GB GDDR |

-Trade-off: Dell wins compute throughput per second; Spark wins memory capacity for larger models (e.g. DeepSeek V4-Flash 140 GB MoE doesn't fit Dell's 96 GB).
+Trade-off: the Dell card wins compute throughput per second; the Spark wins memory capacity for larger models that exceed 96 GB.

-- Boltz-2 vs Chai-1 dual deployment: Boltz-2 hangs on Spark sm_121 with PyTorch 2.11+cu130 (Lightning Predict phase blocked); Chai-1 0.6.1 works natively on the same hardware.
-Spark gets Chai-1, Dell stays primary Boltz-2 — both peer-reviewed methodologies provide complementary scoring.
+- Boltz-2 vs Chai-1 dual deployment: Boltz-2 hangs on Spark sm_121 with PyTorch 2.11+cu130 (Lightning Predict phase blocked); Chai-1 0.6.1 runs natively on the same hardware.
+Spark therefore runs Chai-1, Dell runs Boltz-2.
+Both are independently published methods and provide complementary scoring.

-- BindCraft dual-mode: Spark runs design + AF2-confidence filter (Bennett 2023 methodology); Dell runs full BindCraft incl.
-PyRosetta scoring (no aarch64 wheel exists for PyRosetta).
+- BindCraft dual-mode: Spark runs design + AF2-confidence filtering (Bennett 2023 methodology); Dell runs full BindCraft including PyRosetta scoring (no aarch64 PyRosetta wheel exists).

-Canonical research data root migrated from moltbot (constrained) to Spark /data/research-data/ (3.6 TB capacity, 215 GB now hosted).
-Dropbox cloud mirror remains automated.
-Daily migrator pulls fleet-results staging into the canonical tree.
+The canonical research-data root was migrated to Spark /data/research-data/ (3.6 TB capacity, 215 GB currently hosted), with an automated cloud mirror and a daily migrator that pulls staged fleet results into the canonical tree.